-Small families and singles can easily relate to the efficiency of the system since they often spend more money on the weekly groceries shopping for meals they have to cook, ending up throwing part of those groceries to the garbage.
+But now small families and singles can easily relate to the efficiency of the system since they often spend more money on the weekly groceries shopping for meals they have to cook, ending up throwing part of those groceries to the garbage.
 Plus the required time for doing the dishes, water and energy/gas spent, etcetera.
 Besides, they usually have to decide to eat a fast-food meal or at a not-so-affordable restaurant.
 This is a solution that adds up efficiency to a whole chain of events.

 Most of the people that are not into the cooking business would rather be doing something else than spending their precious time cooking, under the excuse of ‘saving’.
 The alternative so far during working hours has been relying on the ‘Menus of the Day’ or snacks that can be repetitive, unhealthy, ‘risky’, unfulfilling (or too much), and ultimately more expensive than a BYO meal option.

 It is a logical response from the market to a rising demand.
 People wants to save time and money, and at the same time to eat better, to stay healthy, by eating delicious food thopught for a balanced nutrition every day of the week.
 Some of the services can even provide customised plans for vegans or people on a specific diet, you can actually choose the one that fits you the most.
 The unaffordable idea of having a chef to cook your meals personally is a thing of the past now.